vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Dropout.md

 In dropout regularization, dropping neurons out means making a set of neurons $0$, based on a probability $1- p$, and normalizing the rest of the neurons that aren't eliminated as $\frac{a}{p}$.

+This is typically implemented per layer, the probability $p$ generally being lower on layers with higher number of weights to reduce overfitting, and higher on layers with lower number of weights as we don't need to worry about overfitting as much there.

 Mathematically, where the activation is $a$, dropout looks as:

+>*This is implemented in the inverted form, where we scale by $p$ during training rather than multiplying weights by $p$ during testing*

 $a' = \begin{cases} 0, \hspace{3mm} 1-p \\ \frac{a}{p}, \hspace{3mm} otherwise \end{cases}$